All Episodes

 Democrats like to argue Robert Mueller, Russia Gate, the investigation is making serious progress by pointing out that he's already indicted four people.

-Well, Michael Flynn pled out.
+Michael Flynn plat out.

-General Flynn plans to file a motion for the court to dismiss all charges.
+There was an, I guess as Roger Stone said today, and I don't blame him, General Flynn plans to file a motion for the court to dismiss all charges.

 If I'm Michael Flynn's attorney, I would do that yesterday.